HarryHoo23/Bright-Mroute/README.md

 * Data Analyst：Qi Lin (Master of Data Science)
 * Business Information Analyst: Xiaomeng Tian (Master of Business Information System)
 * Software Tester: Ganesh Prakash (Master of Information Technology)

+# Installation

+To install Bright Mroute and run at your iPhone, you need to have a MacOS system computer with Xcode installed.
+Click the Mroute.xcworkspace file to open the Xcode, connect your iPhone to the computer, and choose your own phone on the life corner.
+Click 'run' button to install the application.